Kellswork/agirl.codes/posts/sort-nextjs-blog-posts-by-date.md

 Now that the date string has been converted to a Javascript Date object, use the javascript built-in `sort` function to sort the blog posts in descending order.

-In the src folder, go to component displaying your blog post list, create a variable `sortBlogPostsByDatesort` and assign the sort function code to the variable
+In the src folder, go to the component displaying your blog post list, create a variable `sortBlogPostsByDatesort` and assign the sort function code to the variable

 `/components/postLists/postLists.js`
 ```jsx